BiigFish/ratnotebook/_posts/2022-01-09-bananabread.md

 A collaboration between the Egg and Banana Factory.
 No one would have ever thought the day would come.
 Especially after the divorce between the two directors.
 But sometimes two disasters at once can make wounds heal.
 A perfect storm.

+Meanwhile...

 "This is the worst.
 This is hell!" yelled Chef Barbon.
 "The one time I take a vacation all year and these damn factories tell me I have to bake 3000 banana breads."

 Chef Barbon's bakery wasn't even large.
 It was small that fitted six bakers in total.
-They furiously baked loaf after loaf while outside trucks awaited to deliver eggs and bananas.
+They furiously baked loaf after loaf, while outside trucks awaited to deliver eggs and bananas.

 Chef Barbon continued his rant while he baked, "And each factory is taking 30% cut.
 Each!
-We're not even making much money out of this.
+We're not even making much profit out of this.
 And we have to pay for the flour, butter, sugar, salt, cinnamon,..."

 Chef Barbon's wife spoke up, "You'd think the Banana Factory could have just made banana pudding, and the Egg Factory make quiche."